 Justice Scalia’s ‘Originalist’ Hypocrisy

-“In 1868, when the 39th Congress was debating and ultimately proposing the 14th Amendment, I don't think anybody would have thought that equal protection applied to sex discrimination, or certainly not to sexual orientation,” Scalia said in a recent interview with the legal magazine California Lawyer.
+“In 1868, when the 39th Congress was debating and ultimately proposing the Fourteenth Amendment, I don’t think anybody would have thought that equal protection applied to sex discrimination, or certainly not to sexual orientation,” Scalia said in an interview with the legal magazine California Lawyer.

-“So does that mean that we've gone off in error by applying the 14th Amendment to both?
+“So does that mean that we’ve gone off in error by applying the Fourteenth Amendment to both?
 Yes, yes.
 Sorry, to tell you that.”

-However, if the “original intent” of the amendment’s drafters was so determinative – that the 14th Amendment supposedly was only meant to apply to black men at the end of slavery – it might be safe to assume that the drafters weren’t thinking about protecting a white man like George W. Bush from possibly losing an election in Florida in 2000.
+However, if the “original intent” of the amendment’s drafters was so determinative that the Fourteenth Amendment supposedly was only meant to apply to black men at the end of slavery it might be safe to assume that the drafters weren’t thinking about protecting a white man like George W. Bush from possibly losing an election in Florida in 2000.

 In other words, Scalia and other right-wing justices operate with a situational ethic when it comes to “originalism” and “strict construction.”
 If their partisan and ideological interests require the abandoning of those precepts, the principles are dumped overboard.

 That is what most of us would call hypocrisy or dishonesty.
 But Scalia, like many on the Right, operates with a curious sense of false righteousness, at least when his “principles” match up with his ideology and partisan interests.